-The Porcupine Mountains Wilderness State Park (aka “The Porkies”) is one of the midwest’s finest outdoor gems.
-And is a must-see stop on any Michigan Upper Peninsula Road Trip.
+The Porcupine Mountains Wilderness State Park (aka “The Porkies”) is one of the Midwest’s finest outdoor gems.
+It is a must-see stop on any Michigan Upper Peninsula Road Trip.

-Within the park, you’ll find amazing hikes, waterfalls, and scenic overlooks.
+You’ll find amazing hikes, waterfalls, and scenic overlooks within the park.

-And if you travel there in the fall, you’ll have a chance to see some of the best fall colors shows in the United States.
+And if you travel there in the fall, you’ll have a chance to see some of the best fall color shows in the United States.

 The Porkies are known for their fantastic backpacking trails with reservable campsites, yurts, and cabins along the way.